Skip to main content

 Zebra finches

-Zebra finches aren’t difficult to please so as long as they are kept in a cage large enough for them to fly around.
-However, they should have a variety of toys to keep them stimulated.
+Zebra finches aren’t difficult to please as long as they are kept in a cage large enough for them to fly around.
+However, this pet should have a variety of toys to keep them stimulated.
 They eat pellets, seeds, and greens.
 Zebra finches live to be around 10 years old.

 Topics